hmoeneclaey/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Doctor
+role: Post-doc

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Université Paris Cité
+- name: University of Gothenburg
 # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)